MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-limits.md

 By default, the report table displays queries from the last day, and is sorted by Resource usage, to help you easily identify which queries consumed the highest amount of CPU resources.

 The query resources report contains all queries that ran, including detailed resource information per query:
-- Time – when the query was run
+- **Time** – when the query was run
-- Interface – whether the query ran in the portal, in custom detections, or via API query
+- **Interface** – whether the query ran in the portal, in custom detections, or via API query
-- User/App – the user or app that ran the query
+- **User/App** – the user or app that ran the query
-- Resource usage – an indicator of the amount of CPU resources a query consumed (can be Low, Medium, or High, where High means the query used a large amount of CPU resources and should be improved to be more efficient)
+- **Resource usage** – an indicator of the amount of CPU resources a query consumed (can be Low, Medium, or High, where High means the query used a large amount of CPU resources and should be improved to be more efficient)
-- State – whether the query was completed, failed, or was cancelled
+- **State** – whether the query was completed, failed, or was throttled
-- Query time – how long it took to run the query
+- **Query time** – how long it took to run the query
+- **Time range** – the time range used in the query

 :::image type="content" source="../../media/ah-query-resources/Excessive-usage-sample.png" alt-text="view inefficient queries" lightbox="../../media/ah-query-resources/Excessive-usage-sample.png":::